GangDu/GettingAndCleaningDataCourseProject/README.md

-You can download these files from this web site: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-this is a zip file, you should unzip it and extract required files, the file name is shown above.
+You can download these files from this web site: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip This is a zip file, you should unzip it and extract required files, the file name is shown above.

 ## How to use run_analysis.R script